Jackie Lockhart: Olympics and World Championships

 In Bismarck, not for the first time, Lockhart made a name for herself for her habit of constantly projecting her infectiously quirky worldview onto what was happening on the ice.
 She initially baffled spectators, but not her teammates, with her repeated call for stones to be delivered at boob weight – which began to make sense when she pointed out that a call for barrier weight is normally signalled by an arm across the chest.
 In the latter stages of the competition, despite what was at stake, she and her teammates Sheila Swan, Katriona Fairweather and Anne Laird jumped into an immediate frenzy of dancing every time a burst of pop music was played between ends.
 None of this distracted from the task in hand, however, and the team won Scotland's first ever women's world title.

 In the wake of Lockhart's triumph, much was made of her disclosure that she had deliberately ensured that the stone she used for her last delivery in the final against Sweden was exactly the same one used by Rhona Martin to seal victory in Salt Lake City.
 The Scottish media dubbed it the Stone of Destiny, a slightly over-the-top allusion to the coronation stone for medieval Scottish monarchs, and it now sits as an exhibit in a sports museum.

-During the 2006 Winter Olympics in Turin, Lockhart played in every game up until the team's defeat to Norway, when as a result of poor performance she was replaced by Debbie Knox.
+During the 2006 Winter Olympics in Turin, Lockhart played in every game until the team's defeat to Norway, when as a result of poor performance she was replaced by Debbie Knox.
 She was stunned to be dropped from the team.
 According to the BBC news website she said "I was surprised and disappointed.
 I had a couple of slack shots [in Saturday's defeat to Norway].
 Guess that was it."